SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/Compatibility.rst

 ..
 XXX from the release notes rdar://70738378

-   Swift Concurrency requires a deployment target of macOS 12, iOS 15, tvOS 15, and watchOS 8.0 or newer
+   Swift Concurrency requires a deployment target of iOS 15, iPadOS 15, macOS 12, tvOS 15, and watchOS 8.0 or later